- What other names is Hyaluronic Acid known by?

 - Cataracts.
 Injecting hyaluronic acid into the eye is effective when used during cataract surgery by an eye surgeon.

 - Sores in the mouth.
-Hyaluronic acid is effective for treating mouth sores when applied to the skin as a gel.
+Hyaluronic acid is effective for treating mouth sores when applied as a gel or used as a rinse.

 Possibly Effective for...